5 Keys To Making A Relationship Work With Busy Schedules

 It’s not as if we want to feel disconnected to our partner on a particularly busy week of work.
 It’s just that sometimes our stress and responsibilities get in the way, and distract us from our desire to be more mindful and present in other areas of life — including in our relationships.
 The concern here is not that stress will make us distracted from time to time, but that it may become a habit.

 And like with all precious things in life, sometimes we have to work to preserve them.
 The same way we might make the effort to keep a nice watch in a special pouch or box, we must make an effort to treat the aspects of our life that we especially value with intentionality, tenderness and care.
 In other words, we must make the conscious choice to maintain a strong sense of connection and interest in our partners.
-Here are seven simple ways to do so, especially during the busy times.
+Here are a few simple ways to do so, especially during the busy times.

 1. Carve out sufficient time for connection.